AlexandraEL9/KIS-MS4/README.md

   - Add-to-bag functionality, including the ability to increase or decrease the quantity.
   - JavaScript ensures the decrement button cannot go below one item.
   - A redirection option to continue shopping for more products.

+- **Product Options**:For appropriate products, those in the *Special Diet* category, the product detail page has the addition of a dropdown with options including *Low Sugar*, *Lactose Free* and *Plant Based*.
+This information is rendered throughout the purchase and payment process ensuring users are fully in control of what they are purchasing at every stage.

 - **Toast Messages**: Upon adding items to the bag, an automated popup with a Toast message confirms the action was successful and displays the number of items added.